Sean-Bradley/First-Car-Shooter/README.md

 This is an experiment with,

--   spherical earth physics (sorry flat earthers)
+-   spherical gravity
 -   some CannonJS physics calculated server side, everything else calculated client side
 -   uses CANNON.Trimesh for ground topography
--   multiplayer using socket.io
+-   multiplayer using SocketIO
 -   sfx with THREE.AudioListener

 ## Scoring